orvi-tmp/learning-c-with-pebble/chapter01.md

 </figure>

-There are two types of applications that one can write for Pebble OS: watchfaces and watch apps.
+There are two types of applications that one can write for Pebble OS: watchfaces and watchapps.
 Both types are written in much the same way.
-However, watchfaces focus on (naturally) displays that mark time, restricting code elements to input and display based on time and time components.
-Watch apps expand the possibilities of an application, using the watch like a computer and controlling all elements of the interface.
-In a sense, watchfaces are watch apps, but there is a specific way of programming a watchface that makes it unique; for example, watchfaces cannot receive input from the watch buttons.
+However, watchfaces usually focus on (naturally) displays that mark time, restricting access to the buttons.
+Watchapps expand the possibilities of an application, using the watch like a computer and controlling all elements of the interface.
+In a sense, watchfaces are watchapps, but there is a specific way of programming a watchface that makes it unique; for example, watchfaces cannot receive input from the watch buttons.

 > **The Watchface Generator**
 >